smithy-lang/smithy-dafny/TestModels/Extern/README.md

 # SimpleExtern

 This project tests a few simple scenarios of implementing a [dafny extern](https://homepage.cs.uiowa.edu/~tinelli/classes/181/Papers/dafny-reference.pdf#15).
-This has a `GetExtern` operation which has the implementation in the native runtime while `ExternMustError` tries to simulate the scenario where the extern implementation returns a `Failure` instead of `Success`. `UseClassExtern` lays down the paradigm on having a class constructor as an extern implementation (constructors in dafny can't throw, but underlying runtime can throw even in constructors).
+This has a `GetExtern` operation which has the implementation in the native runtime while `ExternMustError` tries to simulate the scenario where the extern implementation returns a `Failure` instead of `Success`.

+##

+`UseClassExtern` lays down the paradigm on how to instantiate a class in the native runtime.
+It uses a static Build method to return any errors during the constructor throw in the native runtime (Dafny constructors aren't allowed to throw).

 ## Build
 ### .NET